 If IEEE 802.1X authentication was performed, then upon successful completion of authentication, the R0KH receives the MSK and authorization attributes.
 If SAE authentication was performed, the R0KH receives the PMK, resulting in the successful completion of SAE.
-If a key hierarchy already exists for this STA belonging to the same mobility domain (i.e., having the same MDID), the R0KH shall delete the existing PMK-R0 security association and PMK-R1 security associations.
-It then calculates the PMK-R0, PMKR0Name, and PMK-R1 and makes the PMK-R1 available to the R1KH of the AP with which the STA is associated.
+If a key hierarchy already exists for this STA or non-AP MLD belonging to the same mobility domain (i.e., having the same MDID), the R0KH shall delete the existing PMK-R0 security association and PMK-R1 security associations.
+It then calculates the PMK-R0, PMKR0Name, and PMK-R1 and makes the PMK-R1 available to the R1KH of the AP with which the STA is associated or the AP MLD with which the non-AP MLD is associated.

-If the SME of the STA cannot authenticate the AS, then it shall disassociate with an MLME-DISASSOCIATE.request primitive.
-If the AS signals the Authenticator that the STA cannot be authenticated, then the SME of the AP shall disassociate with an MLME-DISASSOCIATE.request primitive.
+If the SME of the STA or the non-AP MLD cannot authenticate the AS, then it shall disassociate with an MLME-DISASSOCIATE.request primitive.
+If the AS signals the Authenticator that the STA or the non-AP MLD cannot be authenticated, then the SME of the AP or the AP MLD, respectively, shall disassociate with an MLME-DISASSOCIATE.request primitive.

 If the MSK lifetime attribute is provided by the AS, the lifetime of the PMK-R0 shall not be more than the lifetime of the MSK.
 If the MSK lifetime attribute is not provided, the PMK-R0 lifetime shall be dot11FTR0KeyLifetime.
 For PSK, the PMK-R0 lifetime shall be dot11FTR0KeyLifetime.
 The lifetime of the PMK-R1s and PTK shall be the same as the lifetime of PMK-R0.
 When the key lifetime expires, each key holder shall delete its respective PMK-R0, PMK-R1, and PTK SAs.

 The R1KH and S1KH then perform an FT 4-way handshake.
 The EAPOL-Key frame notation is defined in 12.7.4 (EAPOL-Key frame notation).

+Between a STA and an AP, the FT 4-way handshake is as follows:

 R1KHS1KH: EAPOL-Key(0, 0, 1, 0, P, 0, 0, ANonce, 0, {})